yangyang-onlysky/AdvFaceGAN/README.md

 Then using 2_eval_aliyun.ipynb for Aliyun API、3_eval_Tencent.ipynb for Tencent API and 4_eval_faceplusplus.ipynb for Face++ API

-Or, You can also use the sample we generated in the "./test" folder, source.png is attacker face, target.png is victim face and so fake.png is the adversary face which will be judged as victim by Commercial face API!
+Or, You can also simply use the sample we generated in the "./test" folder, source.png is attacker face, target.png is victim face and so fake.png is the adversary face which will be judged as victim by Commercial face API!

 Commercial Face API such here：[Aliyun](https://vision.aliyun.com/experience/detail?spm=a2cvz.27720474.J_9219321920.16.be705d53Ftk66m&tagName=facebody&children=CompareFace) [Tencent](https://cloud.tencent.com/product/facerecognition) [face++](https://www.faceplusplus.com.cn/face-comparing/)